evanx/redishub/README.md

 #### What upcoming features?

-HTTP POST: setting keys and values via HTTPS POST (pipes).
+- setting keys and values via HTTPS POST (pipes)

-Multi support: multiple commands via HTTPS POST
+- multiple commands transactions via HTTPS POST
+- retry requests that will not execute if previously successful e.g. so `lpush` commands are safe to retry if response not received

-Role-based keyspace access control: Admins can control which certs can access their private keyspaces, and if read-only or add-only.
+- role-based keyspace access control - admins can control which certs can access their private keyspaces, and if read-only or add-only

-Export and import to JSON: Entire keyspaces can be exported as a JSON file, or imported or created from such.
+- export and import to JSON: Entire keyspaces can be exported as a JSON file, or imported or created from such

 #### Why do keys expire after 10 minutes?